 “We are thrilled,” said Patty Ducharme, PSAC executive vice-president, on Nov.
 17. “This is the end of the line.
 It is so wonderful that finally, after 28 years, we will be able to say to people, ‘It’s over, we have a decision and it’s over.'”

 1975 SUPREME COURT STAMP

 On Sept.
-2, 1975, Canada’s Post Office Department (known as Canada Post since 1981) issued an eight-cent stamp to mark the centenary of the Supreme Court of Canada, which was founded in 1875.
+2, 1975, Canada’s Post Office Department (known as Canada Post since 1981) issued an eight-cent stamp to mark the centenary of the Supreme Court of Canada.

 “The Supreme Court, Canada’s court of last resort, is a general court of appeal for both criminal and civil cases.
 Questions concerning the British North America Act, the constitutionality or interpretation of federal or provincial legislation, the powers of governments and other matters, may also be referred to the tribunal for consideration.
 The Supreme Court thus expresses a national jurisprudence and is an expositor of ‘the national legal conscience.’